marcelldls/demo-vscode-extension/README.md

 1. Run `nox --session setup`.
 1. **Optional** Install test dependencies `python -m pip install -r src/test/python_tests/requirements.txt`.
 You will have to install these to run tests from the Test Explorer.
 1. Open `package.json`, look for and update the following things:
-    1. Find and replace `<pytool-module>` with module name for your tool.
+    1. Find and replace `demo-vscode-extension` with module name for your tool.
 This will be used internally to create settings namespace, register commands, etc. Recommendation is to use lower case version of the name, no spaces, `-` are ok.
-For example, replacing `<pytool-module>` with `pylint` will lead to settings looking like `pylint.args`.
-Another example, replacing `<pytool-module>` with `black-formatter` will make settings look like `black-formatter.args`.
+For example, replacing `demo-vscode-extension` with `pylint` will lead to settings looking like `pylint.args`.
+Another example, replacing `demo-vscode-extension` with `black-formatter` will make settings look like `black-formatter.args`.
-    1. Find and replace `<pytool-display-name>` with display name for your tool.
+    1. Find and replace `Demo vscode extension` with display name for your tool.
 This is used as the title for the extension in market place, extensions view, output logs, etc. For example, for the `black` extension this is `Black Formatter`.
 1. Install node packages using `npm install`.
 1. Go to https://marketplace.visualstudio.com/vscode and create a publisher account if you don't already have one.
-    1. Use the published name in `package.json` by replacing `<my-publisher>` with the name you registered in the marketplace.
+    1. Use the published name in `package.json` by replacing `marcelldls` with the name you registered in the marketplace.

 ## Features of this Template

 After finishing the getting started part, this template would have added the following.
-Assume `<pytool-module>` was replaced with `mytool`, and `<pytool-display-name>` with`My Tool`:
+Assume `demo-vscode-extension` was replaced with `mytool`, and `Demo vscode extension` with`My Tool`:

 1. A command `My Tool: Restart Server` (command Id: `mytool.restart`).
 1. Following setting: